Incorporating Practical Muscle Training into Kendo Practice

 Training your Triceps

-You use your triceps brachii muscle to swing the shinai upward quickly.
-To strike the men without showing any lapses for your opponent to exploit, the speed to swing upward is more important than the speed when you strike down.
-If you can beat your opponent in the speed to swing up, you can win an ai-men ippon.
+You use your triceps brachii muscles to swing the shinai upward quickly.
+To strike the men without showing any lapses for your opponent to exploit, the speed you swing upward with is more important than the speed when you strike down.
+Every little bit of edge increases your chance of taking that ai or debana men.
+Tricep dips are your best friends here!
+The example we give starts on a box, but level it up to parallel bars for increased resistance.

 - You face upward and perform a sort of “reverse push-up”.